 Scotty Austin isn’t your ordinary or average run-of-the-mill rock star.
 With a remarkable track record playing across the United States, as well as being a multi-instrumentalist in numerous genres, it is clear he has a unique perspective when it comes to creating music.
 Hailing from Parsons, Tennessee, his interest in various instruments started at a young age when he began reading music in kindergarten while also gaining experience in the family band at church.
 By the late 90s, Scotty began expanding on his knowledge of music genres and branching out to multiple styles such as percussion and classical guitar performance before earning his spot as the band leader of the official NASCAR Rolling Thunder band for an entire season.
 His accomplishments continued when around the early 2000s, he won fourth place in the world during the International Blues Contest while representing Memphis, Tennessee.

 Shortly after, Scotty collaborated with a new original group and recording artist, Ash Bowers, along with Jason Aldean’s label, Broken Bow Records, as well as the sister label, Stoney Creek Records.
 It wasn’t long until Scotty decided to start his own original project, an indie rock band called Trash the Brand.
 He had wanted to record and play songs that he had written but never had the chance to play.
 Within weeks of forming, he was playing to packed houses and venues which in turn caught the attention of a few people in the music industry.
 Soon Scotty found himself in contact with Jeff Hanson (manager of Creed and Saving Abel), who offered to manage him.
 While negotiating, he asked Hanson to put him on the show with Saving Abel that was happening that weekend in Memphis.
 He was given the opening spot for the concert.
-A few days after the show, Scotty was asked to front Saving Abel in which he accepted and has since been with for over 8 years.
+A few days after the show, Scotty was asked to front Saving Abel in which he accepted and fronted from 2013-2021.